mauricioabreu/golings/README.md

 It's pretty awesome and uses the playground so you can play with the exercises without installing anything.

+### DevContainer

+1. Install Docker/Podman & VSCode & Configure
+1. Clone the repository and open it in VSCode.
+1. You will be prompted to reopen the code in a devcontainer.
+The container is pre-configured with go and all of the tools needed to debug go code.
+1. Open a new embeded terminal and run `golings watch` to start the exercises.

 ## Doing exercises

 All the exercises can be found in the directory `golings/exercises/<topic>`.
 For every topic there is an additional README file with some resources to get you started on the topic.
 We really recommend that you have a look at them before you start.